meddizzle316/atlas-machine_learning/README.md

-Deep Neural Network Implementation
+### Deep Neural Network Implementation in Python
-This Python script defines a class DeepNeuralNetwork that implements a deep neural network model.
-The network can be trained using gradient descent and supports various functionalities such as forward propagation, cost calculation, evaluation, training, saving/loading models, and one-hot encoding/decoding.
+This repository contains a Python implementation of a deep neural network.
+The network is designed to handle classification problems and includes functionalities such as forward propagation, backward propagation, cost calculation, evaluation, training, saving/loading models, and one-hot encoding/decoding.

+# Features
+Deep Neural Network Class: Implements a deep neural network with customizable architecture.
+Activation Functions: Uses sigmoid activation function for hidden layers and softmax for the output layer.
+Forward Propagation: Computes the activations of all neurons in the network.
+Backward Propagation: Updates the weights and biases based on the calculated gradients.
+Cost Function: Utilizes categorical cross-entropy for multi-class classification problems.
+Evaluation: Provides functionality to evaluate the model's performance on new data.
+Training: Includes methods for training the model with gradient descent optimization.
+Saving and Loading Models: Allows for saving and loading trained models using pickle.
+One-Hot Encoding and Decoding: Supports one-hot encoding and decoding for input labels.
 Installation
 Ensure you have Python installed on your system.
-This implementation requires NumPy for numerical computations and Matplotlib for plotting during training.
+This project requires NumPy for numerical computations and Matplotlib for plotting (optional).

 pip install numpy matplotlib
 Usage
-To use this script, you need to create an instance of the DeepNeuralNetwork class, specifying the input dimension (nx) and the architecture of the network (list of layer sizes).
+To use this deep neural network, create an instance of the DeepNeuralNetwork class, specifying the number of inputs (nx) and the structure of the network (lay).
+Then, train the network using the train method and evaluate its performance.

+Example
 from deep_neural_network import DeepNeuralNetwork

-# Initialize the network with 784 inputs and 2 hidden layers of sizes 128 and 64
+# Initialize the network
-nn = DeepNeuralNetwork(784, [128, 64])
+nn = DeepNeuralNetwork(nx=784, lay=[256, 128])

 # Train the network
 nn.train(X_train, Y_train, iterations=5000, alpha=0.05, verbose=True, graph=True, step=100)